ggicci/ggicci.github.io/about.md

 # About

 My name is Ggicci.
 Nice to meet you!

-Full Stack Engineer at [Wish](https://www.wish.com).

-Former Back End Engineer at [Alibaba Cloud](https://www.aliyun.com).
+I'm working as a Full Stack Engineer at [Wish](https://www.wish.com).
+And my former job was a Back End Engineer at [Alibaba Cloud](https://www.aliyun.com).

 I love: